 363d Intelligence, Surveillance, and Reconnaissance Wing; Joint Base Langley-Eustis, Virginia

 The 363d ISRW conducts lethal, resilient, and ready operations in four core mission areas: analysis for air, space, and cyber operations; full-spectrum targeting; special operations ISR; and ISR testing, tactics development and advanced training.
 The wing comprises three groups and two detachments with a footprint spanning 15 states, as well as England and Japan.
 The wing produces tailored geospatial and comprehensive threat analysis products to Air Force units employing air power.
-The 363d ISRW mission is to deliver integrated content-dominant analytical expertise, precision targeting, production, and special operations ISR support to the operational and tactical warfighter enabling combat power in air, space, and cyberspace.
+The 363d ISRW mission is to deliver integrated content-dominant analytical expertise, precision targeting, production, and special operations ISR support to the joint war-fighter to enable combat power in air, space, and cyberspace.

 480th Intelligence, Surveillance, and Reconnaissance Wing; Joint Base Langley-Eustis, Virginia

 The 480th ISRW provides a comprehensive set of ISR capabilities for the Air Force Distributed Common Ground System (DCGS), as well as the national cryptologic, information technology, cyber ISR, tactical analysis, Combined Forces Air Component Commander (CFACC)-support, and national-to-tactical signals intelligence integration.
 The wing comprises six groups, 23 squadrons, and three detachments operating in four locations.
-The 480th ISRW is functionally aligned to span the full spectrum of ISR operations, from humanitarian assistance to major theater conflict, leveraging federated mission partners to synchronize timely, relevant intelligence regionally aligned to support combatant command operations.
+The 480th ISRW is functionally aligned to conduct full spectrum of ISR operations across the conflict continuum, from humanitarian assistance to major theater conflict, leveraging federated mission partners to synchronize timely, relevant intelligence regionally aligned to support combatant command operations.

 557th Weather Wing; Offutt Air Force Base, Nebraska

-The 688th CW is the Air Force's premier cyberspace warfighting organization dedicated to deployable tactical communications, engineering and installation capabilities, defensive cyber operations, and network operations across the Air Force enterprise.
+The 688th CW is a world-class cyberspace warfighting organization dedicated to deployable tactical communications, engineering and installation capabilities, defensive cyber operations, and network operations across the Air Force enterprise.
 The wing comprises four groups and 18 squadrons across 10 operating locations.
 The 688th CW mission is to deliver innovative and responsive combat capabilities in defense of the nation.

 AFTAC is a wing-equivalent center that provides national authorities quality technical measurements to monitor nuclear treaty compliance, and develops advanced proliferation detection technologies to preserve our nation's security.
 The center comprises two groups, seven squadrons, 10 detachments, and six operating locations to monitor nuclear event detection and compliance.
 AFTAC operates and maintains the U.S. Atomic Energy Detection System, using scientific means to obtain and evaluate technical data on nuclear treaty monitoring and compliance to signatory foreign government nations.